Researchers identify dozens of words that accidentally trigger Amazon Echo speakers

 As voice assistants like Google Assistant and Alexa increasingly make their way into internet of things devices, it’s becoming harder to track when audio recordings are sent to the cloud and who might gain access to them.
 To spot transgressions, researchers at the University of Darmstadt, North Carolina State University, and the University of Paris Saclay developed LeakyPick, a platform that periodically probes microphone-equipped devices and monitors subsequent network traffic for patterns indicating audio transmission.
-They say it identified “dozens” of words that accidentally trigger Amazon Echo speakers.
+They say LeakyPick identified “dozens” of words that accidentally trigger Amazon Echo speakers.

-Voice assistant usage might be on the rise — as of 2019, there were an estimated 4.25 billion assistants being used in devices around the world, according to Statista — but privacy concerns haven’t abated.
+Voice assistant usage might be on the rise — Statista estimated there were an estimated 4.25 billion assistants being used in devices around the world as of 2019 — but privacy concerns haven’t abated.
 Reporting has revealed that accidental activations have exposed contract workers to private conversations.
 The risk is such that law firms including Mischon de Reya have advised staff to mute smart speakers when they talk about client matters at home.

 LeakyPick is designed to identify hidden voice audio recordings and transmissions as well as to detect potentially compromised devices.
 The researchers’ prototype, which was built on a Raspberry Pi for less than $40, operates by periodically generating audible noises when a user isn’t home and monitoring traffic using a statistical approach that’s applicable to a range of voice-enabled devices.